monz/dupfinder/README.md

 filenames according to the checksum.

 # Options
-dupfinder takes one option, the worker count
+dupfinder takes some options

 ```
+-sumsOnly
+        if 'true', just output the checksums of all files (default 'false')
 -w int
     	count of parallel md5sum workers (default 4)
 ```